AimeeJATDev/CS50xFinalProject/README.md

 * CSS: https://developer.mozilla.org/en-US/docs/Web/CSS

 ### Overview
 For the website I used Flask for the backend and HTML and CSS for the frontend.
-Within the Flask code is a route for the homepage of the website, which in this case is the only page as well.
+Within the Flask code is a route for the homepage of the website, which in this case is the only page.
 In that route is an index function which is run when the page is loaded/reloaded.

-### Flask
-I used Flask for the backend of the website and

-### HTML

-### CSS
-For the styling I kept it pretty simple and kept the same colour scheme as I used in the game.
-I made the background dark and positioned the game and highscore table in the center of the page with a light blue border to differenciate it from the background.
-I then found a font that I liked for the heading and once that was added the styling was done.
+Within the index function includes code to open and read a text file from the users downloads folder (if the file exists) and then insert the data in the database table.
+From there the changes are commit to the database and the text file is removed from the downloads folder.
+The Flask file also includes a database query to get the score rankings from the table which is then passed as an argument into the render_template function which renders the homepage template.
+The design of the website I kept pretty simple as I wanted the main focus to be on the game.
+I used the same colour scheme as the game and I made the background the darkest colour and then I used white for the main heading and gave the game and table a light blue border to differenciate it from the background.
+All of the content was centered in the page and the game was added in via the iframe and the table was populated using [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).